 Your choice of monitor may currently be influenced by your budget.
 However, many people with diabetes are eligible for subsidised or discounted products.

 If you have extras health insurance, you can claim coverage for a blood glucose monitor.
 Similarly, if you’re registered with the National Diabetes Services Scheme (NDSS), you’ll receive discounts to products including blood glucose testing strips.
 Lastly, those under the age of 21 with type 1 diabetes may be eligible for access to a fully subsidised wearable device that provides continuous monitoring.
+Some people will also sell diabetic test strips to offset costs.

 Carefully think about the size